 This prospectus is part of a registration statement that we have filed with the SEC using the "shelf" registration process.
 Under the shelf registration process, we may offer from time to time up to \$750,000,000 of our common stock, preferred stock, warrants representing rights to purchase shares of our common stock, preferred stock or debt securities, subscription rights, debt securities, or units on the terms to be determined at the time of the offering.
 We may sell our securities through underwriters or dealers, "at-the-market" to or through a market maker, into an existing trading market or otherwise directly to one or more purchasers or through agents or through a combination of methods of sale.
 The identities of such underwriters, dealers, market makers or agents, as the case may be, will be described in one or more supplements to this prospectus.
-This prospectus provides you with a general description of the securities that we may offer.
-The information contained in this prospectus is accurate only as of the date on the front of this prospectus and our business, financial condition, results of operations and prospectus may have changed since that date.
+The securities may be offered at prices and on terms described in one or more supplements to this prospectus and our business, financial condition, results of operations and prospectus may have changed since that date.
 Each time we use this prospectus to offer securities, we will provide a prospectus supplement that will contain specific information about the terms of that offering.
 The prospectus supplement may also add, update or change information contained in this prospectus.
 Please carefully read this prospectus and any prospectus supplement, together with any exhibits, before you make an investment decision.